Loretta Butler-Turner: Deputy Leader

 Butler ran for the party leadership in 2014 but was defeated by Hubert Minnis.
 (Peter Turnquest replaced her as Deputy Leader.)

-Finally, in December 2016, Butler-Turner was sworn in as the first woman Opposition Leader in the Bahamas history.
+Finally, in December 2016, Butler-Turner was sworn in as the first woman leader of the opposition in the Bahamas history.
 Four days later, Butler came under fire from her predecessor, Hubert Minnis, who vowed to have her leadership rescinded.

 Ouster from Party

 In April 2017, she was thrown out of the party and ran as an independent in the general election the following month.
 She received less than 300 votes, thus ending her parliamentary career.